 - Vehicle Adaptations

-The ACT Foundation has a strategic partnership with Whizz-Kidz and they handle all our applications for mobility aids for children up to the age of 18 years.
+The ACT Foundation has a partnership with Whizz-Kidz and they handle all our applications for mobility aids for children up to the age of 18 years.
 Although we will forward any such applications to Whizz-Kidz to process, you may wish to contact them directly – please see the link below for further information.

 - Equipment or work for which there is statutory funding available